Please see below some frequently asked questions that will help you decide whether volunteering is for you

 Giving your time, knowledge and skills can make an amazing difference no matter what type of volunteer role you choose to take on; from fundraising in your local community or being part of the Hospice team itself.

 Our volunteers are an exceptionally committed group of supporters who save us an incredible amount of money each year by giving us some of their time.
-We currently have around xxxx volunteers who contribute their time, energy and skills to support Cransley Hospice, but we are always in need of more volunteers.
+We currently have over 100 volunteers who contribute their time, energy and skills to support Cransley Hospice Trust, but we are always in need of more volunteers.

 Many people know about the volunteers who support our team in the Hospice and they may also know of the sterling efforts of our fundraisers, committed to raising the income that we need, but we also require other volunteers such as drivers and complimentary therapists.